thescientist13/github-dashboard/README.md

 This project is a locally running dashboard web application to help streamline management of Github repos and issues.
 It is expected that you have the latest LTS version of [Node][] installed and its package manager, [NPM][].

+#### Update 3/10/2017
+The project is now shifting to Yarn for its package manager.
+Users will be epxected to install it globally

 #### Update 11/17/2016
 The project has shifted away from Gulp and JSPM / SystemJS, in favor of Webpack (eye on 2.0).
 Webpack has proven to be an ideal and practical build tool in addition to being a module bundler.
 It will also support ES6 imports natively in